LuthfiNassir/StreamPlex-Netflix_Dashboard/README.md

 ## How to Use:
 - Download the Dataset: Obtain the provided CSV file containing Netflix content data.
-- Download the R Script: Obtain the provided R script file from the repository.
+- Download the R Script: Obtain the provided R Markdown file from the repository.
+- Download the CSS file: Obtaini the provided CSS file to get the web design.
 - Run the Script: Execute the R script in your preferred R environment to launch the StreamPlex dashboard.
 - Upload Data: Load the downloaded CSV file into the dashboard.
 - Exploration: Interact with the dashboard to delve into various aspects of Netflix content trends.